 Do you remember the first time a painting concept clicked for you?
-For these Dreamliners (a grassroots group inspired by the live daily airing of Streamline Art Videos by Eric Rhoads, publisher, during the 70+ days of COVID19 stay at home orders), the big “aha” moment came during plein air workshops, painting travels, and even at recent Streamline events such as Plein Air Live, the world’s first online art conference.
-(Click here to learn about our next major event, Watercolor Live!)
+For these Dreamliners (a grassroots group inspired by the live daily airing of Streamline Art Videos by Eric Rhoads, publisher, during the days of COVID19 stay-at-home orders), the big “aha” moment came during plein air workshops, painting travels, and even at Streamline events such as Plein Air Live, the world’s first online art conference.
 Keep reading to see if you’ve shared some of these special moments!

 1. “When I said to an instructor, ‘I can paint horses but not trees,’ and she said, ‘Either you can paint or you can’t.’
 This felt like a gut punch but it was the most enlightening moment for me: no silly excuses.
 Now I know it’s just Value, Shapes, Edges, and Color.” ~ Stella Purdy